Stimulant Addiction Treatment in Chiang Mai, Thailand

 Cocaine effects last 15 to 30 minutes.
 Methamphetamine effects last 8 to 12 hours with more severe dopamine damage and higher psychosis risk.
 Both stimulants affect behavior differently and are treated with behavioural therapies with different emphasis.

 Jintara recommends a minimum 30-day program for stimulant addiction.
-Cocaine and methamphetamine dependence benefits from 6 to 8 weeks.
+Cocaine and methamphetamine dependence benefits from 30 to 60 days.
 Longer inpatient programs produce stronger foundations for life because dopamine recovery takes months.

 Jintara’s clinical team does not encourage remote work during the first two weeks of treatment because stimulant withdrawal causes concentration difficulties and emotional instability.
 After stabilisation, limited remote work may be discussed with your therapist on a case-by-case basis.
 Many executive clients arrange leave before arriving.